alvierahman90/gohookr/readme.md

 ### Disable Signature Verification

+You can disable signature verification by setting `DisableSignatureVerification` for a service to `true`.

-You can disable signature verification altogether by setting environment variable `NO_SIGNATURE_VERIFICATION` to `true`.
+You can disable signature verification for all services by setting environment variable `NO_SIGNATURE_VERIFICATION` to `true`.

 ## Writing Commands